postmanlabs/labs-docs/v6/pro/integrations/webhooks.md

 ```

 #### Send collection activity feed to Custom Webhooks
 The activity feed is where you can view all of the changes being made to your Postman Collection by your teammates.
 Integrating with Webhooks gives you the freedom to connect with email services like Outlook, Gmail, or a custom SMTP service.
-You also have the option to set up Twilio to text you when updates are made to your feed.

-To see collection activity feed in Custom webhooks:
+To send collection activity feed to Custom webhooks:

 1. Click **Add Integration**.
-2. In the **Team Activity Feed** page, enter the webhook URL to send team updates to this specific URL.
+2. In the **Collection Activity Feed** page, enter the webhook URL to send team updates to this specific URL.
 3. Click **Add Integration**.

 ### Send Monitor run results to Custom Webhooks